German locomotive classification: DB numbering scheme

-The Deutsche Bundesbahn (DB) in Western Germany decided to use three-digit class numbers, with first digit 0 for steam engines (the rest of the scheme was basically unchanged), first digit 1 for electric locomotives (scheme for second and third number also unchanged), first digit 2 for diesel engines, first digit 4 for EMUs, first digit 5 for battery-powered EMUs, first digit 6 for DMUs, first digit 7 for rail busses (light DMU) and service vehicles.
+The Deutsche Bundesbahn (DB) in West Germany decided to use three-digit class numbers, with first digit 0 for steam engines (the rest of the scheme was basically unchanged), first digit 1 for electric locomotives (scheme for second and third number also unchanged), first digit 2 for diesel engines, first digit 4 for EMUs, first digit 5 for battery-powered EMUs, first digit 6 for DMUs, first digit 7 for rail busses (light DMU) and service vehicles.
 Ordering numbers were uniformly three-digit as well (shortened or filled out from the previous version where necessary) and a check digit separated by a hyphen was added to the end, resulting in a uniform length of seven digits (including the check digit) for all unit numbers.
 For the few classes with existing ordering numbers of four digits, such as class 50 (new base class number 050), the class number was extended into unused adjacent numbers 051, 052 and 053, the third digit being the first digit of the previous ordering number.
 Thus, e. g. the old electric express locomotive E 18 22 received the new number 118 022-3.
 The new DB system came into effect January 1, 1968 (although the actual conversion spread out over several years) and effectively continues to be in use today.